 Ben hated Billaine Town High.
 The faculty was underpaid and apathetic.
 The lights flickered, and there were cracks in the ceiling.
 Students and staff alike had to pay for their own school supplies.
-The food in the cafeteria was an unsavoury swill of questionable nutritional value.
+The food in the cafeteria was an unsavoury swill of dubious nutritional value.
 The bathrooms could charitably be described as a biohazard.
-The books in the library were smudged, dog-eared and outdated; the obsolete computers ran on buggy, discontinued operating systems.
+The books in the library were smudged, dog-eared and outdated; the students’ laptops ran on buggy, discontinued operating systems.
 There were potholes in the parking lot and weeds in the soccer field.
 The special needs classroom where Ben was often sent to catch up on his work was staffed by power-tripping “educational assistants” who ran the place like an old-timey lunatic asylum.

-Dennis was waiting for him in a shiny red sports car.
+Dennis was waiting for him in a shiny dark red sports car.
 Ben climbed into the passenger’s seat, eager to sit next to him, setting his backpack on the floor between his legs.
 Dennis input the car’s autopilot coordinates to the Wyldcard Compound and it began to drive itself.
 All vehicles in Dimentiara had autopilots: a driver was only necessary to take the wheel in case of emergency.
 Ben’s stomach growled.

 “Hey, can we stop by Borger Bash on the way to the compound?”
 Ben asked.
 “I skipped lunch.”